michaelhesch/michaelhesch/README.md

 ### My name is Michael and I'm an aspiring full-stack software developer.
 My projects and other interesting things I've been working on can be found in my pinned repos below.

-- 💼 My background is in finacial services and I wrote my first "Hello, World" in January 2020!
+- 💼 About me: My professional background is in finacial services and I wrote my first "Hello, World" in January 2020!
 - ⚡ My portfolio page with my CV and more information on my work [can be found here.](#)
 - ⛏️ I’m currently working on my third [Code Institute](https://codeinstitute.net/full-stack-software-development-diploma/) milestone project.
 - 🌱 I’m currently learning Python, Flask and MongoDB!
 Next up: the Django framework and Amazon AWS.